 At the helm of Sinfonia Gulf Coast, Fuller has been fortunate to work with various icons in the music industry including: Kristin Chenoweth, Roberta Flack, Patti LuPone, Bernadette Peters, Mary Wilson, Chris Brubeck, The von Trapps and Pink Martini, among others.

 “Every performance presents its own artistic challenges, but overall, I think that it remains a challenge to consistently present the high quality concerts and events that Sinfonia does.
 We are very fortunate to have amazing professional musicians and the highest caliber guest artists work with us,” says Demetrius.

-Since its founding, Sinfonia Gulf Coast has presented more than 430 concerts and events, has collaborated with numerous nonprofits and businesses throughout the community and has reached more than 90,000 children through its music education outreach initiatives.
+Since its founding, Sinfonia Gulf Coast has presented hundreds of concerts and events, has collaborated with numerous nonprofits and businesses throughout the community and has reached more than 100,000 children through its music education outreach initiatives.

-Sinfonia Gulf Coast is also a proud collaborator throughout the Northwest Florida community, currently partnering with Sacred Heart Hospital on the Emerald Coast in its Arts in Medicine program.
-Other significant partnerships supporting local arts organizations have included Mattie Kelly Arts Foundation, through the “Paint the Music” program and free orchestra concerts for third through eighth graders; the Northwest Florida Ballet; the Cultural Arts Alliance of Walton County; and the Okaloosa Arts Alliance.
+Other significant partnerships supporting local arts organizations have included Mattie Kelly Arts Foundation, through the "Paint the Music" program and fee orchestra concerts for third through eighth graders; Northwest Florida Ballet; the Cultural Arts Alliance of Walton County, and the Okalossa Arts Alliance.